You Have Questions About The Justice System. We Have Answers.

 No matter the criminal charges you face, you no doubt feel nervous and overwhelmed.
 You may have many questions about Wisconsin’s criminal procedures and how they will affect your future.

-The law firm of Jasti & Khandhar has over 25 years of combined experience representing more than 7,000 clients in criminal defense cases.
+The law firm of Jasti & Khandhar has over 25 years of combined experience representing clients in more than 7,000 criminal cases.
 We understand our state’s legal procedures, and we are here to answer some of the questions that we receive most often.

 Do I have to talk to the police even if they detain or arrest me?